linusLau-dws/aleave2/README.md

 ### iOS
 PDFKit
 ### Android
-Requires an external PDF reader to open the file (usually built in by manufacturers already)
+Requires an external PDF reader to open the file (usually built in by manufacturers already).
+If one is not installed, we recommand MoonReader or Librera.
+## Chatroom
+### iOS
+Uses the built-in Push Notifications, enabled in the `Capabiilities` tab.
+### Android
+Uses Firebase Messaging.
+## TestFlight